• Skip to main content

 Instructions

 • Wash your zucchini in cold water.
 Slice your zucchini.
-You can slice them in spears, chips, or spirals.
+You can slice them into spears, chips, or spirals.

 • Make the brine by dissolving the salt in the water.
+The ratio I use is 1:2, 1 tablespoon of salt into 2 cups of water.
 Use chlorine-free water.
 Chlorinated water for fermentation will slow or stop the growth of the beneficial lacto-bacteria and yeasts.

-• Pack the herbs, garlic, and zucchini tightly into your jars and cover with brine, leaving about 1 inch of headspace.
-The brine should cover the vegetables at all times or else they will start to develop mold and your ferment may be ruined.
+• Pack the garlic, mustard seeds, peppercorn, and zucchini tightly into your jars and cover them with brine, leaving about 1 inch of headspace.
+The brine should cover the vegetables at all times, or else they may start to develop mold and your ferment may be ruined.
 So long as they remain under the anaerobic safety of the brine, they’ll be fine.

 • Let the fermentation begin.
-You can see bubbles will start to form after 72 hours as good sign.
+You can see bubbles will start to form after 72 hours, as a good sign.

 Notes